And there you have the feud? Or do you?

 bird, but manage to kill it.

 separated from his companion.
 Luckily, Harry sees a bat chasing

 a big butterfly and overcome by sympathy kills the bat.
 It

 turns out that the butterfly is actually a three foot tall insect winged

 woman with antenna.
 She gives Harry a ring that will release a smell

 that calls for the assistance of her people, and then vanishes before his

 eyes.
-Turns out, she's one of the ‘little people’ that Thaine has earlier told
+Turns out, she's one of the ‘little people’ that Thaine

-past him out of nowhere, and he goes for the ring.
+are suddenly flying past him out of nowhere, and he goes for the ring.

 Seems that they can be invisible whenever they want.
 After

 the misunderstanding is sorted out and everyone has a good laugh, they

 take him to Thaine, and thereafter disappear from the plot.